-- 1) The Employee Assistance Program provides up to four Visits per issue per Plan Year for you, covered dependents and members of your household. - 2) Applied Behavior Analysis services for autism spectrum disorder are covered for children ages 2 through 10. - 3) Key Advantage Expanded and Key Advantage 250 ONLY For Behavioral Health treatment rendered in one Level of Care (Inpatient, Residential Treatment, Partial Day Hospitalization, Intensive Outpatient Treatment) within 15 days of Behavioral Health treatment rendered in a different Level of Care, the second Copayment will be waived (ex. move from Inpatient to Partial Day Hospitalization or move from Intensive Outpatient Treatment to Inpatient).
+- 1) The Employee Assistance Program provides up to four Visits per issue per Plan Year for you, covered dependents and members of your household. - 2) Key Advantage Expanded and Key Advantage 250 ONLY For Behavioral Health treatment rendered in one Level of Care (Inpatient, Residential Treatment, Partial Day Hospitalization, Intensive Outpatient Treatment) within 15 days of Behavioral Health treatment rendered in a different Level of Care, the second Copayment will be waived (ex. move from Inpatient to Partial Day Hospitalization or move from Intensive Outpatient Treatment to Inpatient).